pierre-louis687/synthe-diy/README.md

 <h2>How does it Works</h2>

-The synthetiseur is build with a numeric motherboard wich read keys from the keyboard and send notes to oscillators.
+The synthetiseur is build with a numeric motherboard wich read keys from the keyboard and send notes to oscillators.<br/>
 The output of the oscillators are treated with electonic components on PCBs.
 The PCBs are VCF, VCA, ADSR, Noise generator and so on.
 The motherboard is based on <a href="https://www.adafruit.com/product/3405" target="_blank">huzzah32 Adafruit ESP32</a>.
 The code is written in <a href="https://docs.micropython.org/en/latest/esp32/quickref.html#" target="_blank">micropython</a>